ruwaa-mohamed/TCGA-BRCA/README.md

 11. NER Participating Molecules [[R-HSA-5696398](https://reactome.org/content/detail/R-HSA-5696398)]
 12. Non homologus end joining Participating Molecules [[R-HSA-5693571](https://reactome.org/content/detail/R-HSA-5693571)]

-Because some genes are involved in multiple pathways, the Rscript `proteins.R` was used to get the unique gene symbol from the 12 pathwys: 310 genes; they were saved in `repair.genes.csv`
+Because some genes are involved in multiple pathways, the Rscript `proteins.R` was used to get the unique gene symbol from the **12 pathwys: 310 genes**; they were saved in `repair.genes.csv`

 #### 5. Analysis Pipeline
-1. All RNA-seq expression files were read into a single dataframe and metastatic samples were dropped (60,483 ENSG transcripts x 1,157 samples) >> saved as `exp.rna.rds` object.
+1. All RNA-seq expression files were read into a single dataframe and metastatic samples were dropped (60,483 ENSG transcripts x 1,157 samples).
+The samples were 1,046 from Primary Tumor and 111 from Solid Tissue Normal >> saved as `exp.rna.rds` object.
-2. ENSG IDs were converted to gene symbol using `org.Hs.eg.db (3.11.4)` R package, then duplicate gene symbol entries were aggregated by averaging the values of the duplicate rows ( genes x 1,157 samples) >> saved as `exp.rna.sym_agg.rds` object.
+2. ENSG IDs were converted to gene symbol using `org.Hs.eg.db (3.11.4)` R package, then duplicate gene symbol entries were aggregated by averaging the values of the duplicate rows (25,531 genes x 1,157 samples) >> saved as `exp.rna.sym.agg.rds` object.
-3. `DESeq2` analysis was run as illustrated in the common package vignettes.
-Significant DEGs were collected with LFC > 1 or less than < -1 and with adjusted p-value < 0.05.
+3. Standard `DESeq2 (1.28.1)` analysis was run as illustrated in the common package vignettes.
+4. Significant DEGs were collected with LFC > 1 or less than < -1 and with adjusted p-value < 0.05.
+5. repair genes?
-4. Data were normalized using `vst()` or `lfcShrink()` and plots were created.
+6. Data were normalized using `vst()` or `lfcShrink()` and plots were created.